lefranz/geneva-dictators/README.md

 * '3C-LGE' : 'Flacon 50 used by Equatorial Guinea government'
 * '3C-LLU' : 'Boeing 767 used by Equatorial Guinea government'
 * 'CS-TQX' : 'Boeing 777 used by Equatorial Guinea government'

+### Ivory Coast
+* 'TU-VAD' : 'Gulfstream IV used by Ivory Coast government',
+* 'TU-VAS' : 'A319 VIP used by Ivory Coast government',

+### Jordan
+* 'VQ-BDD' : 'Airbus A318 Elite used by Jordanian government',

 ### Kazakhstan